 Rinse and Repeat: The Power of Warm Water

 When dealing with fresh detergent stains, a simple rinse with warm water can work wonders.
 Warm water helps dissolve and remove the excess detergent without damaging your clothes.
-Rinse the affected area thoroughly, and if the stain persists you can lightly rub the stain.
+Rinse the affected area thoroughly, and if the stain persists, lightly rub the stain during the wash cycle.

 White Vinegar Magic: Breaking Down Residue